 Organizations interested in ProphetStor’s predictive GPU optimization technology can contact the company through prophetstor.com.

-An AI-defined data center (ADDC) is a data center where compute, cooling, and power are managed as a single predictive system using AI and machine learning, rather than in separate silos with manual or reactive controls.
-ProphetStor’s Federator.ai platform is designed to operate and optimize these next-generation AI factories.
+An AI-driven data center (ADDC) is a facility where compute, cooling, and power are managed as a single predictive system using AI and machine learning, rather than as separate silos with manual or reactive controls.
+ProphetStor’s Federator.ai platform is purpose-built to operate and optimize ADDCs, treating GPU workloads, liquid cooling, and power distribution as an integrated, AI-driven whole.

 Please select the software you would like a demo of: